-Changes in the Company's Level 3 liabilities consist of additions totaling \$11.7 for preliminary estimates associated with certain acquisition-related liabilities (refer to the Acquisitions footnote).
-The estimated fair value of the acquisition-related liabilities increased by \$0.4 during the fourth quarter of fiscal 2013.
-Expense associated with the change in the estimated fair value of the acquisition-related liabilities was included in Selling, Distribution, and Administrative Expenses within the Consolidated Statements of Comprehensive Income.
+The Company's Level 3 liabilities consist of certain acquisition-related liabilities.
+The change in these liabilities during fiscal 2014 was due to a \$2.2 increase in the estimated fair value, a \$2.6 decrease due to payments, and a \$0.1 decrease due to currency rate fluctuations in the period.
+The expense associated with the change in the estimated fair value was included in Selling, Distribution, and Administrative Expenses within the Consolidated Statements of Comprehensive Income.